 The introduction of the Packaging Act has also triggered introduction of Compliance Scheme in Estonia.
 The packaging recovery organization, called "Eesti Pakendiringlus/Estonian PackCycling (EPC)" has been established by producers, importers and retailers operating in Estonia.

 According to the Packaging Act the number of recovery organizations is not limited, but they have to fulfill requirements and get a license for operation from Estonian Ministry of Environment.
-The law says that all manufacturers, packers and importers are entitled to transfer the fulfillment of packaging recycle norms to a non-governmental organization established by themselves.
-If producers or importers haven not joined such organization, they have to organize recovery of their packaging themselves.
+The law says that all manufacturers, packers and importers are entitled to transfer the fulfillment of packaging recycle norms to a recovery organization established by themselves.
+If producers or importers have not joined such organization, they have to organize recovery of their packaging themselves.

 Estonian PackCycling (EPC)